1. Home

 • Efficiency: The efficiency of a solar panel determines how well it can convert sunlight into usable electricity.
 Today’s top solar panels generally have efficiency ratings near or above 20% and slowly lose efficiency over time.

-• Clear day vs overcast day: At noon on a cloudless day, a 1.6 square meter solar panel with a 20% efficiency rating would receive approximately 1,000 W/m2 in the US, and therefore produce 320W (1.6 x 0.2 x 1,000).
-On a cloudy day at the same time, there may only be half of the solar irradiance available, reducing power output to 160W (1.6 x 0.2 x 500).
+• Clear day vs overcast day: At noon on a cloudless day, a 1.6-square-meter solar panel with a 20% efficiency rating would receive approximately 1,000 W/m2 in the US, and therefore produce 320W (1.6 x 0.2 x 1,000).
+On a cloudy day at the same time, there may be half the solar irradiance available, reducing power output to 160W (1.6 x 0.2 x 500).

 • Summer vs winter: While temperature changes have slight effects on power output, solar panels can theoretically produce the same amount of electricity in the winter or summer when exposed to direct sunlight.
 Instead, the biggest seasonal difference in solar potential lies in peak sun hours per day.
-For example, in Austin, Texas, peak sun hours per day can range from over six in the summer to under three in the winter.
+For example, in Austin, Texas, peak sun hours per day ranges from over six in the summer to under three in the winter.
 Here, the solar panel from above could generate over two kWh per day in the summer (320W x 6.5 hours) or less than one kWh (320W x 3 hours) in the winter.

 • Location: Location is one of the most important factors in determining how much electricity can be generated in a year.
 Solar irradiance per day is greatest in the Southwest and lowest near the Canadian border, according to the National Renewable Energy Laboratory.
 In our example, the same 320W solar panel would theoretically produce 584 kWh annually in Florida (320W x 5h x 365 days) or 467 kWh in Chicago (320W x 4 hours x 365 days).